Stop Repossessions in Arizona

 how can I stop a repossession?
 Do I have options?

 Bankruptcy can stop a repossession.
-Because filing for bankruptcy starts the automatic stay, all creditor collection actions, including repossession of personal property is stopped immediately.
+Because filing for bankruptcy starts the automatic stay, it immediately stops all creditor collection actions, including repossession of personal property.
 A repossession is instantly stopped when you file Chapter 7, Chapter 11 reorganization, or Chapter 13 individual debt adjustment with the U.S. Bankruptcy Court.

 If you borrowed money to purchase a vehicle, the automatic stay from filing bankruptcy in Phoenix stops the creditor from repossessing it.
 The creditor cannot proceed with a civil lawsuit against you (for the remaining balance owed) if the vehicle has already been repossessed.
 A judgment against you to garnish your wages must stop as well.
 It is best if at all possible to stop repossessions in Arizona so you don’t end up with a wage garnishment.